ACTS II: Becoming the New Apostles

 Religion and Science Discussion Group

 Join this stimulating conversation!
 The group explores books of science and religion and members express wide-ranging opinions.
-The group is currently discussing Thank You for Being Late by Thomas Friedman.
+The group is currently discussing Reverence by Paul Woodruff.

 Fireside Chats with the Mystics